jouellnyc/esp32_MAX98357A/README.md

 Author's Note:

-- I did the same with an Adafruit Metro ESP32-S3 with 16 MB Flash 8 MB PSRAM - https://www.adafruit.com/product/5500 -
+- I did the same with an [Adafruit Metro ESP32-S3](https://www.adafruit.com/product/5500) with 16 MB Flash 8 MB PSRAM.
 - That worked flawlessly using it's internal sd and did not need any 100 uF capacitors.
 - I leaned on Claude Ai extensively as the sd card + amplifier took lots of troubleshooting to get right.
+- See [link](https://github.com/jouellnyc/hiletgo_sdcard_reader) for those tshoot details.

 ## Software Requirements